sourcehut-mirrors/chawan/doc/image.md

 * The DEC Sixel format
 * The Kitty terminal graphics protocol

-The former is supported because it's ubiquitiously adopted; the latter because it is technically superior to all existing alternatives.
+The former is supported because it's ubiquitously adopted; the latter because it is technically superior to all existing alternatives.

 Support for other protocols (iTerm, MLTerm, etc.) is not planned.
 (To my